 Position 2 is for when you are panning from side to side with a tripod or monopod.
 It only stabilizes the lens in the horizontal direction.

 You can also use position 2 of the image stabilizer when doing sports photography and following the action in a side to side direction.
 Sometimes it is desirable to have a motion-blurred background and have your subject remain sharp to give you the feel of speed in your photograph.

 The Canon 70-200 f2.8 lens also has a focus-limiting switch.

-As you might know, I normally leave the scientific lens testing up to the professional Canon camera lens review sites, but I decided to test my own 70-200 lens and compare sharpness at f2.8 and f4.0.
+If you've read many of the other posts on Canon Camera Geek, you know I leave the scientific lens testing up to the professional Canon camera lens review sites, but I decided to test my own 70-200 lens and compare sharpness at f2.8 and f4.0.
 I am glad I did.